 Step 1: Install Redis Server from Source

-1. First install required build dependencies.
+1. First, install the required build dependencies.

 --------------- On CentOS / RHEL / Fedora --------------- # yum groupinstall "Development Tools" # dnf groupinstall "Development Tools" --------------- On Debian / Ubuntu --------------- $ sudo apt install build-essential

 2. Next, download and compile the latest stable Redis version using the special URL that always points to the latest stable Redis using wget command.

 $ wget -c http://download.redis.io/redis-stable.tar.gz $ tar -xvzf redis-stable.tar.gz $ cd redis-stable $ make $ make test $ sudo make install

 3. After the Redis compilation the